If you improve your IELTS Vocabulary, you will see a big difference in your score in all 4 sections of the test.

-1. Buy a notebook
+1. Get a notebook

 Find a notebook that you can carry with you everywhere and that you won’t lose.
 Choose a nice cover so that you’ll actually want to open it.

-2. Get a good learner dictionary
+2. Get a learner dictionary

 Learner dictionaries are designed to use language that is clear for learners to understand.
-If you write down the definitions in your notebook will actually improve your writing skills and also build your vocabulary.
+If you write down the definitions in your notebook it will actually improve your writing skills and also build your vocabulary.